 You can also get an email address for your domain with Wix (useful for a business for example, especially if email marketing is on the agenda).

-If you know what domain name you want (but have not purchased it as yet), Wix’s paid plans include a free domain name for the first year (provided it is available obviously).
+If you know what domain name you want (but have not purchased it as yet), Wix’s premium plans include a free domain name for the first year (provided it is available obviously).

 Who owns the content on a Wix website?